 “I first started blogging out of curiosity and I think the reason I still blog is because it opened so many doors in terms of networking, contacts and opportunities (not to mention I learned a lot in the process).
 I simply cannot see myself not blogging, it’s now part of what I am and what I do, and I love the interaction and discussions with readers.
-There’s no way I would be where I am right now if I had not started blogging a couple years back.”
+There’s no way I would be where I am right now if I had not started blogging a couple of years back.”

 — Jon Phillips

 “I use blogging as a platform to market my design services and also as a platform to engage with other designers around the world.
-It provides a place to discuss and share information on design related paraphernalia which in turn helps one grow and learn as a designer.
+It provides a place to discuss and share information on design-related paraphernalia which in turn helps one grow and learn as a designer.
 In short, I blog because I enjoy it.”

 — Jacob Cass

 “I’d definitely recommend setting up a blog for any designer.
 It’s a great way to throw yourself into the design community and allows you to interact and communicate with fellow designers from around the world.
-The exposure it can generate for yourself and your business can also be very useful and can become a primary source of clients and business.”
+The exposure can generate for yourself and your business can also be very useful and can become a primary source of clients and business.”

 — Chris Spooner

-To make a few Million dollars.
+To make a few million dollars.
 Well, it’s a nice dream eh?
-Recently I found that its a great way to make friends with like minded people, when everyone around me did not understand what I’m babbling about.”
+Recently I found that its a great way to make friends with like-minded people when everyone around me did not understand what I’m babbling about.”

 — Brian Ling, Founder of Design Sojourn

 “I started Fashion Blogging simply because of one thing… I love fashion.
 I’m a college student.
-Yes, I have a job, but considering it’s design based that means I only put around 3 hours of work into it a week.
+Yes, I have a job, but considering its design based that means I only put around 3 hours of work into it a week.
 When I receive comments or see the view counter slowly ticking up… I get all giddy.
 It’s because of something I did.
 Not because I have a company promoting me or gifting me items.”

 — Madeline Weinstein, Apparel Design & Development Major

 “I’ve always been good at architecture; even occasionally great at it.
-But I’ve never fit the mold.
+But I’ve never fit the mould.
 I was the awkward kid in the back corner of the studio.
 And, I guess I still am.